Olsro/ipodclickwheelgamespreservationproject/README.md

 ### Why some games shows empty/corrupted texts ?
 It can be because of a missing translation for the current language of your iPod, try to change the language to english then retry.

+### Will this remove any of my pre-installed games ?
+(Klondike, Vortex, Maze...)
+No, there's no risk.

 ## How to use
 ### Requirements
 #### Macs